 A Product Owner I was coaching recently requested that I use Jira Wizardry to change her Jira project’s Permission Scheme to limit the number of people who can create tickets within it.
-Apparently there were some rogue ticket creators in the organisation who needed reigning in.
+Apparently there were some rogue ticket creators in the organisation who needed reining in.

 Now just because you can do something in software doesn’t mean you should.
-This seemed to be on of those cases where we should apply the XP principle of Do The Simplest Thing That Could Possibly Work.
+This seemed to be one of those cases where we should apply the XP principle of Do The Simplest Thing That Could Possibly Work.
 Specifically, most teams don’t want or need the additional Jira Admin load of maintaining/tweaking custom Permission Schemes for all their projects.

 Fortunately I was able to re-use a solution that had worked for another colleague in the same organisation; a Compliance Officer who wanted an easy way to check the work being picked up by a development team so she could scan for potential compliance risks.

 The Simplest Thing That Could Work in this case was to use a little-known but very useful bit of functionality within Jira, which is that you can have custom search results emailed to yourself at an interval of your choosing.
 I’ll show you the steps below, though I won’t try to reproduce Atlassian’s detailed step-by-step documentation – I’ll just skim through the main points.

 The first step (as almost always in Jira) is to know what JQL query you need to return the set of tickets you are interested in.
 In this case, something like the following search seemed correct: